 The American Queen is the grandest and largest steamboat the world has ever seen.
 Due to bankruptcy by her former owners, the magnificent boat was placed in storage in November of 2008.
 A new company called The American Queen Steamboat Company brought the American Queen back into service in April of 2012.
-This is great news, not only for passengers and crew but for historical value.
+This was great news, not only for passengers and crew but for historical value.
 This is currently the only overnight passenger steamboat traveling the rivers of the United States.
 Cruises range from three days to ten days, departing from many cities.
-The home port is located in Memphis, TN.
-See the American Queen Steamboat Company site at the bottom of this page or contact your travel agent for more information about booking a cruise on our beautiful rivers aboard this amazing vessel
+The home port is located in New Albany, Indiana.
+See the American Queen Steamboat Company site at americanqueensteamboatcompany.com or contact your travel agent for more information about booking a cruise on our beautiful rivers aboard this amazing vessel.

 American Queen Riverlorian

 Jerry Hay's passion for the rivers began at an early age, growing up near theWabash River in Indiana.
 He built his first boat at the age of 14 and his many river adventures began.
 Over the years he has traveled many rivers and written river guidebooks for the Wabash River, White River, Ohio River, Illinois Waterway, Tennessee River and Cumberland River.
 These books are very helpful for those wishing to safely travel the rivers in their own boats.
 His newest guidebook is "Mississippi River - Historical Sites and Interesting Places."
 This book has details, maps, and photos of the entire Mississippi River.

 Hay has also authored three published books about rivers.
 "Beyond the Bridges" is a hard cover book about river stories, history and practical information.
 It is also available in a soft cover edition titled "Rivers Revealed."
 Hay experienced an unusual relationship with a goose that he rescued and the story became a popular children's book titled "A Goose Named Gilligan".
 He also produced a CD of humorous river stories called "Life on the River."